prebid/Prebid.js/modules/mygaruSystem.md

 ## Mygaru User ID Submodule

-MyGaru provides single use tokens as a UserId for SSPs and DSP that consume  telcom DMP data.
+MyGaru provides single use tokens as a UserId for SSPs and DSP that consume  telecom DMP data.

 ## Building Prebid with Mygaru ID Support